phon31x/Tiny_polybar/README.md

 ##

-- First script to launch the bar.
+- Tinybar.sh a script to launch the bar.
-- Second script to kill the bar.
+- Killbar.sh a script to kill the bar.
 - The kill script only kill the newly created bar not the whole bar.